Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Introduction and main results

-In the study of non-commutative Weil algebra \cite{AM}, Alekseev and Meinrenken introduced a particular dynamical $r$-matrix $r_{\rm AM}$, which is an important special case of classical dynamical $r$-matrices (\cite{Felder}, \cite{EV}).
-Let $\g$ be a complex reductive Lie algebra and $t\in S^2(\g)^2$ the element corresponding to an invariant inner product on $\g$, then $r_{\rm AM}$, as a map from $\g^*$ to $\g\wedge\g$, is defined by
+In the study of non-commutative Weil algebra \cite{AM}, Alekseev and Meinrenken introduced a particular dynamical $r$-matrix $r_{\scriptscriptstyle \rm AM}$, which is an important special case of classical dynamical $r$-matrices (\cite{Felder}, \cite{EV}).
+Let $\g$ be a complex reductive Lie algebra and $t\in S^2(\g)^2$ the element corresponding to a nondegenerate bilinear form on $\g$, then $r_{\scriptscriptstyle \rm AM}$, as a map from $\g^*$ to $\g\wedge\g$, is defined by

 where $x^{\vee}=(x\otimes \rm{id})(t)$ and $\phi(z):=-\frac{1}{z}+\frac{1}{2}\rm{cotanh}\frac{z}{2},$ $z\in \mathbb{C}\setminus 2\pi i\mathbb{Z}^*$.
 Remarkably, this r-matrix came to light naturally in two different applications, i.e., in the context of equivariant cohomology \cite{AM} and in the description of a Poisson structure on the chiral WZNW phase space compatible with classical $G$-symmetry \cite{Feher}.